 Filing for Rome workers’ comp requires the completion of form WC-14.
 This gets submitted to the State Board of Workers’ Compensation.
 Be sure that you complete the form accurately and completely to ensure a quick response to your injury claim.

 Failing to fill out the form properly could result in a delay of your Rome workers’ comp benefits.

 What is the Deadline for Filing for Rome’s Workers’ Compensation?

 The deadline for filing a workers’ compensation claim needs to be adhered to as it determines if you will get benefits.
 Filings need to occur within 30-days of the date of the accident.
 You are required to notify your employer of your injuries within this timeframe.
 Follow your company policy for reporting injuries.

 Failing to report an injury that occurred from a workplace accident within 30-days could result in forfeiture of your Rome workers’ comp benefits.

 Consult with a Rome Workers’ Compensation Attorney Today

-If you require help filing for Rome workers’ comp, the attorneys at Bader Law Firm, LLC are here to assist you.
+If you require help filing for Rome workers’ comp, the attorneys at Bader Scott Injury Lawyers are here to assist you.
 They understand the workers’ comp program and can advise you on your legal rights under the law.
 They will get you the maximum compensation you deserve and be sure your claim gets filed accurately and completely.
-Count on the workers’ comp lawyers at Bader Law Firm, LLC.
+Count on the workers’ comp lawyers at Bader Scott Injury Lawyers.
 Contact us today for a consultation.